Description

 – all fitment options, riser, adapter, mounts etc. that come with your bike

-NO LAST MINUTE changes/unproven parts with questionable functionality
+– NO LAST MINUTE changes/unproven parts with questionable functionality

 – a stable, biomechanically correct saddle position.
 Lately, we have seen riders come in for testing with all kinds of stability issues, leading to sub-optimal aero testing results.
 Be sure to have this dialed already when booking, so that your aero test is not wasted.

-We recommend scheduling TT Bike fitting service to have certainty in the quality of your pedalling posture.
+We recommend scheduling a TT Bike fitting service to have certainty in the quality of your pedalling posture.
 It is also possible to have these done in a merged session.
 For more information about this, please inquire via email.

 – sufficient nutrition and hydration to cover your needs while riding throughout the length of the session.
 We also provide a fridge to keep your nutrition cooled, plus have some extras on hand if needed.